-In 2024, 13-year Brood XIX, which is the largest of all periodical cicada broods, will co-emerge with 17-year Brood XIII; these two broods are adjacent (but not significantly overlapping) in north-central Illinois.
+In 2024, 13-year Brood XIX, which is the largest of all periodical cicada broods, co-emerged with 17-year Brood XIII; these two broods are adjacent (but not significantly overlapping) in north-central Illinois.

 To learn more about periodical cicadas, explore our website!